jemgunay/procedural-game/README.md

 A cheeky 2D multiplayer procedural terrain game demo made using the pixel game engine.

-WASD to move character, RF to zoom in/out.
+WASD to move character, Up/Down to zoom in/out.

 ## Build & Run